Beacon Theatre

 In the 1930′s the Wonder Bar, a live jazz bar, occupied the area above the lobby.
 The Beacon closed in 1968 and was used as a church until 1999.
 The church owners painted the walls purple and sealed off the small balcony area.

-4th Wall Productions purchased the theater in October 2010,and plan on renovating it for use as a theater – as was originally intended – with a dance studio occupying the former Wonder Bar space.
-For more information on the Beacon Theatre see their website at http://thebeacontheatre.org/Home.html
+4th Wall Productions purchased the theater in October 2010, and plan on renovating it for use as a theater — as was originally intended — with a dance studio occupying the former Wonder Bar space.
+Unfortunately, those plans never came to pass and the Beacon was gutted in late 2016 and turned into an apartment building with a small movie theater.

 Thanks for doing this!
 I love the site.